spectrox/json-formatter/README.md

 This project is meant to be used in the pipeline with tools like `kubectl`.

-The goal of this projects is simple:
+The goals of this projects are simple:

-1. Format valid JSON strings received from `kubectl` or any other tool.
+1. Pretty print valid JSON strings received from `kubectl` or any other tool.
-1. Skip non-valid json strings or strings which doesn't contain JSON.
+1. Skip non-valid JSON strings or strings which doesn't contain JSON at all.
-1. Join multi-line log messages which aren't meant to be split by formatter, but were split by `php-fpm` or any other tool adding limits for a line length.
+1. Join multi-line JSON messages which were split by `php-fpm` or any other tool adding limits for a line length.

 ## Build